kilpkonn/msc-thesis/main.typ

-=== Term search in Elm with Smyth Smyth#footnote(link("https://uchicago-pl.github.io/smyth/")) is a systen for program sketching in a typed functional language, approximately Elm.
+=== Term search in Elm with Smyth Smyth#footnote(link("https://uchicago-pl.github.io/smyth/")) is a system for program sketching in a typed functional language, approximately Elm.
-In @smyth they describe that it uses evaluation of ordinary assertions that give rise to input-output examples, which are then used to guide the search to complete the holes.
+In @smyth, they describe that it uses evaluation of ordinary assertions that give rise to input-output examples, which are then used to guide the search to complete the holes.
 Symth uses type and example directed synthesis as opposed to other tools in Agda only using type guided search for terms.
 The general idea is to search for terms that satisfy the goal type as well as example outputs for the term given in assertions.
 It is also based on a DFS, but is optimized for maximal use memoization.
 The idea is to maximize the amount of terms that have same typing environment and can therefore be reused.
 This is done by factorizing the terms into smaller terms that carry less context with them.
-Smyth has many other opimizations but they focus on using the information from examples and are therefore not interesting for us as they focus on optimizing the handling of data provided by examples.
+Smyth has many other optimizations, but they focus on using the information from examples and are therefore not interesting for us as they focus on optimizing the handling of data provided by examples.

 == Program synthesis in Rust
-Russol is a proof of concept tool to syntesize Rust programs from both functiond declarations as well as pre- and postconditions.
+RusSol is a proof of concept tool to synthesize Rust programs from both functiond declarations and pre- and postconditions.
-It is based on separation logic as described in @rust-program-synthesis and it is the first synthesizer for Rust code from functional correctness specifications.
+It is based on separation logic as described in @rust-program-synthesis, and it is the first synthesizer for Rust code from functional correctness specifications.
 Internally it uses SuSLik’s general-purpose proof search framework. #footnote(link("https://github.com/JonasAlaif/suslik")).
-Russol itself is implemented as a extension to rustc, the official rust compiler.
+RusSol itself is implemented as a extension to rustc, the official rust compiler.
-It has sepparate command line tool, but internally it reuses many parts of the compiler.
+It has separate command line tool, but internally it reuses many parts of the compiler.
-Although the main use case for Russol is quite different from our use case it shared a lot of common gound.
+Although the main use case for RusSol is quite different from our use case it shared a lot of common ground.

 The idea of the tool is to specify function declaration as following and then run the tool on it to synthesize the program to replace the `todo!()`.
 ```rs